berke-celikel/berke-celikel.github.io/_posts/2025-05-23-kuntur-wasi-vs-peru-icsid-ontario-enforcement.md

 Rewind to **Cusco**—gateway to Machu Picchu, emblem of Andean tourism.
 Back in **2014**, Peru inked a concession with *Sociedad Aeroportuaria Kuntur Wasi* (a Peruvian-Argentine consortium led by **Corporación América**) to build the **Chinchero International Airport**.
 Less than three years later, citing construction delays and political headwinds, the government tore up the deal (ICSID Case No. ARB/18/27).

 Investors cried foul, invoked the **Argentina–Peru BIT**, and marched to Washington D.C. to file at ICSID in **July 2018**.
-After years of filings, hearings, and evidence, the tribunal ruled in May 2024: **US $91 million plus interest** awarded to claimants (Reuters, 2024; BNAmericas, 2024).
+After years of filings, hearings, and evidence, the tribunal ruled in May 2024: **US $91 million plus interest** awarded to claimants (BNAmericas, 2024).

 No annulment request followed.
 No appeals.
 Just—nothing.